-- Exclude users from statistics collection based on various criteria, including; user roles, common robots, IP subnets, admin pages, country, etc.
+- Filters: exclude users from statistics collection based on various criteria, including user roles, common robots, IP subnets, admin pages, country, etc.

-- Export your reports to CSV or get daily emails right in your mailbox (via premium add-on).
+- Export to Excel: download your reports as CSV files, generate user heatmaps or get daily emails right in your mailbox (via premium add-ons).

-- Compatible with W3 Total Cache, WP SuperCache, CloudFlare and most caching plugins.
+- Cache: compatible with W3 Total Cache, WP SuperCache, CloudFlare and most caching plugins.

-- Support for hashing IP addresses in the database to protect your users privacy.
+- Privacy: hash IP addresses to protect your users’ privacy.

-- Accurate IP geolocation, browser and platform detection (courtesy of MaxMind and Browscap).
+- Geolocation: identify your visitors by city and country, browser type and operating system (courtesy of MaxMind and Browscap).

-- World Map that works on your mobile device, too (courtesy of amMap).
+- World Map: see where your visitors are coming from, even on your mobile device (courtesy of amMap).

 - MySQL 5.0.3+